 Knocked over some sticks and fell with a crash.

-The lights on the ice of the new sheet of ice
+The lights in the arena on the new sheet of ice

-Gave the lustre of mid-day, it was oh, so nice.
+Gave the lustre of mid-day, it was oh, very nice.

 When, what to my wondering eyes should appear,